jmart368/jmart368/README.md

 #### Hi there, I am Jose 👋

-#### I am a data analyst with an interest in research whether it is solving real world problems or mininig insights from large data sets 🔎📂.
-I enjoy making visualizations and given you a story behind the data 📊📈📉.
+#### I am a data analyst with an interest in research whether it is solving business problems 📈📉, addressing current social issues impacting our communities 🌎, or mininig insights from large data sets 🔎📂 through story telling and visulization 📊📈📉.

-#### In my spare time I am a runner 🏃, I love watching real football ⚽, and I am an avgeek 🛩️.
+#### In my spare time I am a runner 🏃, I love watching football ⚽, and I am an avgeek (short for aviation geek) 🛩️.

 #### Feel free to connect and say hi.
 I am always open to meeting people and learning from them.